 You Need to Increase Traffic to Your Site

 You’ve successfully built and launched your ecommerce site and now you’re looking for ways to grow your top-of-the-funnel traffic.
 Organic search is a great channel to invest in.
-According to our research, nearly a third (35%) of shoppers are starting the purchase journey on a search engine, which points to the importance of having a strong presence on Google and other search engines.
+According to our research, more than a third (35%) of shoppers are starting the purchase journey on a search engine, which points to the importance of having a strong presence on Google and other search engines.

 Search engines love fresh and relevant content.
-One way to maintain a steady stream of fresh and relevant content is to host ratings and and reviews on your site, where search engines can crawl the content and consumers can find it.
+One way to maintain a steady stream of fresh and relevant content is to host ratings and reviews on your site, where search engines can crawl the content and consumers can find it.
 This is a great way to help ensure your product pages are displaying in search engine results.

 Plus, if your site is structured according to Schema.org standards (a single standard for structuring content on websites) and you have ratings and reviews, star ratings can appear with your product pages in the search results.
 These “rich snippets” catch the eye of shoppers, making them more likely to click through to your site.

 Your site traffic is growing, but your conversion rate is less than stellar.
 In other words, shoppers are finding your site, but they’re not converting.
 What gives?